rpaulos/university-belt-express/README.md

 - **Order Management** – Place, track, and manage food orders.
 - **E-Wallet Integration** – Manage in-app payments and balance.
 - **Manage Restaurant** - Login as business owner.
 Manage stock quantity.
+- **Estimated Time of Delivery** - The Google Maps API offers Distance Matrix that allows for the ETA from point A to B including traffic time.
+- **Personalized Messages** - The OpenAI API will customize the short messages to notify deliveries and orders.

 ## Technologies Used
 - **Backend:** Java, Python